-Paul Rosenthal, founder and CEO of online encryption specialist, Appstractor Corporation, takes a look at the five most common cyber security myths and misconceptions held by SMB owners when it comes to online security and encryption, and why these thoughts are putting them at risk.
+Paul Rosenthal, founder and CEO of business VPN specialist, Appstractor Corporation, takes a look at the five most common cyber security myths and misconceptions held by SMB owners when it comes to online security and encryption, and why these thoughts are putting them at risk.

 High profile cases in the media have made many business owners and executives aware of the threats posed by cyber criminals.
 But for SMBs, the threat can easily feel like something only experienced by large corporations with billions in revenue, or governments with highly classified and sensitive documents.